mikewren/meshcore-ha/README.md

 This is a custom Home Assistant integration for MeshCore mesh radio nodes.
 It allows you to monitor and control MeshCore nodes via USB, BLE, or TCP connections.

 > :warning: **Work in Progress**: This integration is under active development.
-BLE and TCP connection methods haven't been thoroughly tested yet.
+BLE connection method hasn't been thoroughly tested yet.

 Core integration is powered by [mccli.py](https://github.com/fdlamotte/mccli/blob/main/mccli.py) from fdlamotte.